AndriBaal/rogue_like/README.md

 - [ ] Name
 - [x] Apply random offset to damage number
+- [ ] Spawn boss room on edge of dungeon (furthest away edge)
 - [ ] Show Mana cost, damage and cooldown of skills in description and when selecting spells
 - [ ] Show skill name / description in Inventory
 - [ ] Show tutorial (breadcrumb popups in bottom right corner with tips on how to buy stuff)
 - [x] Add Level Up Text
-- [ ] Redo skill / upgrade token icons
 - [x] Remove projectiles on room enter
-- [ ] Fix pathfinding collision with multiple enemies (increase attack range and make mask so you don't collide with other enemies)
 - [x] Add torches in corridors
 - [x] Level Up effect
 - [x] Redo inventory
 - [x] Border around inventory
-- [ ] ?Redo torch animation
 - [x] Close inventory button
 - [ ] Balance:
 	- [ ] Enemy xp reward, coins, speed, attack, and range
-	- [ ] Ability cost, cooldowns and description
+	- [ ] Ability cost, cooldowns and description -> Primary should be free and abailitites should use mana
 	- [ ] Primary attack should not use mana
 - [ ] Abilities (buyable with XP)
 	- [ ] Fire: